 Hyperhidrosis (or excessive sweating) and bothersome sweating can be reduced with Botox.
 Botox is an FDA-approved, proven treatment to reduce non-pathologic (primary) hyperhidrosis of the underarms.

-Not uncommon, affecting 1-5% of people, hyperhidrosis is heavier than normal sweating that is unrelated to heat or exercise and often occurs on the face, axillas, palms and soles.
+Affecting 1-5% of people, hyperhidrosis is a common condition characterized by heavier-than-normal sweating that is unrelated to heat or exercise, and often occurs on the face, axillas, palms and soles.

-Hyperhidrosis or bothersome sweating can cause anxiety and / or embarrassment at work, in social settings and relationships, and frustration with ruined clothes from sweat stains.
+Hyperhidrosis or bothersome sweating can cause anxiety or embarrassment at work and in in social settings, as well as frustration due to having one's clothes ruined by sweat stains.

 There are two types of hyperhidrosis: